pelya/dpmaster-udp-hole-punching/readme.txt

 The obvious way to use the log is to enable it by default.
-But if you want to do that, you may consider using a lesser verbose level ("-v" or "--verbose", with a value of 1 - only errors, or 2 - only errors and warnings), as dpmaster tends to be pretty verbose.
+But if you want to do that, you may consider using a lesser verbose level ("-v" or "--verbose", with a value of 1 - only errors, or 2 - only errors and warnings), as dpmaster tends to be very verbose at its default level (3).

-Another way to use the log is to set maximum verbose output, but to enable it only when needed, and then to disable it afterwards.
-This is possible on the systems that provide POSIX signals USR1 and USR2, which means all supported systems except the Windows family.
-When dpmaster receives the USR1 signal, it opens its log file (or reopens it if it was already opened), dumps the list of all registered servers, and then proceeds with its normal logging.
+Another way to use the log is to set the verbose level to its maximum value, but to enable the log only when needed, and then to disable it afterwards.
+This is possible on the systems that provide POSIX signals USR1 and USR2 (all supported systems except the Windows family).
+When dpmaster receives the USR1 signal, it opens its log file, or reopens it if it was already opened, dumps the list of all registered servers, and then proceeds with its normal logging.
 When it receives the USR2 signal, it closes its log file.

 Note that dpmaster will never overwrite an existing log file, it always appends logs to it.
-It prevents you from losing a potentially important log by mistake, with the drawback of having to clean the logs by hand.
+It prevents you from losing a potentially important log by mistake, with the drawback of having to clean the logs from time to time.

-A couple of final remarks regarding the log file names : first, if you run dpmaster as a daemon, remember that its working directory is the root directory, so be careful with absolute paths.
+There are a couple of pitfalls you should be aware of when using a log file: first, if you run dpmaster as a daemon, remember that its working directory is the root directory, so be careful with absolute paths.
 And second, if you put your dpmaster into a chroot jail, don't forget when starting or restart the log that its path will then be relative to the jail root directory.
 Watch out for the log directory not being created or having wrong permissions in this case.

 6) GAME POLICY: